 As it happens, there may be less separation than that which is apparent on the surface; there seems to be much sharing of back office operations brought on by the current economic conditions.
 Is that producing visitor websites whose only betrayal of Cheshire's status as a non-council area are the logos on the bottom of the council supported visitor websites that you find below?
 From these, it would appear that the Cheshire remains a simple label for this part of England with the Ramblers' (Association) use of the local authority in the Rambers Best Walks Britain book being atypical.

-In some respects, bundling Chester and Cheshire together is no bad idea though the attractions can outshine those of the surrounding county without a bit of care.
+In some respects, bundling Chester and Cheshire together is no bad idea though the attractions of the city can outshine those of the surrounding county without a bit of care.
 There once were separate websites for each and there was something to be said for each.
 On the other hand, Cheshire's gaining an elevated profile by associate with its city is good too so there's no clear cut way of doing things either.